Photo Ops! Yellow cameras on the map represent popular photogenic areas on campus. Post them online with the hashtag #FutureUWMPanthers.

 Come See Us To Believe It

 Welcome to UWM!
-We’ve highlighted a recommended route.
+We’ve highlighted a recommended route for you.
 However, you can begin your tour at any point on campus.
 All of our buildings have been numbered with corresponding descriptions below.
-We encourage you to check out the buildings labeled with gold numbers as they are locations that our students frequently visit during their time as UWM Panthers.
+We encourage you to check out the buildings labeled with gold numbers as they are locations that our students frequently visit during their time as UWM Panthers or as they prepare to become one.

 Please feel free to enter the buildings as you explore campus.
 You can stop in our Panther Shop in the UWM Student Union to get some gear or head to one of our many Grind locations for a cup of coffee.
 Don’t forget to check out the amazing photo opportunities on campus.